2002 NBA playoffs

 The 2002 NBA playoffs were the postseason tournament of the National Basketball Association's 2001–02 season.
 This was the final postseason that held a best-of-5 first-round series; the 2003 NBA playoffs saw those series expand to a best-of-7 format.
-The tournament concluded with the Western Conference champion Los Angeles Lakers defeating the Eastern Conference champion New Jersey Nets 4 games to 0.
+The tournament concluded with the Western Conference champion Los Angeles Lakers defeating the Eastern Conference champion New Jersey Nets 4 games to 0 in the 2002 NBA Finals.
 Shaquille O'Neal was named NBA Finals MVP for the third straight year.

-The 2002 playoffs are best remembered for that year's Western Conference Finals between the two-time defending champion Los Angeles Lakers and the Sacramento Kings, which served as the de facto NBA championship, as the Eastern Conference champions, the Nets, were clearly inferior to both teams, and were eventually swept by the Lakers.
+The 2002 playoffs are best remembered for that year's Western Conference Finals between the two-time defending champion Los Angeles Lakers and the Sacramento Kings.
 The matchup between the Lakers and Kings is regarded as one of the most controversial playoff series in NBA history.
 At the time, there was widespread criticism of the officiating as favoring the Lakers, especially in Game 6.
 Several years later, disgraced referee Tim Donaghy accused the Game 6 officiating crew of fixing the game, at the behest of the NBA's front office.